-Officer (LADO)) meeting).
-Concerns which are raised anonymously, or by somebody without a professional relationship to the student, will only be investigated at the discretion of the Programme Director.
+- Programme Director.
 Any concerns that are considered by the Programme Director to be of a serious nature will be investigated.
-Concerns must be presented in writing.

-- 8. Concerns will be investigated in accordance with the principles of natural justice2 and following the College's Fitness to Practise Procedures. - A written record of concerns investigated under the College's Fitness to Practise Procedures will be kept on the student's files in the academic department/school and in Student and Registry Services.
+Concerns must be presented in writing. - 8.
+Concerns will be investigated in accordance with the principles of natural justice2 and following the College's Fitness to Practise Procedures. - 9.
+A written record of concerns investigated under the College's Fitness to Practise Procedures will be kept on the student's files in the academic department/school and in Student Administration.